IBM/istio101/gitbook/overview/deploy-guestbook.md

     kubectl apply -f analyzer-egress.yaml
     ```

 Great!
 Your guestbook app is up and running.
-In Exercise 4, you'll be able to see the app in action by directly accessing the service endpoint.
-You'll also be able to view Telemetry data for the app.